fshirazi710/MastersProject/crypto-core/README.md

 ### Deploying Contracts

-Deployment should be done using the `VoteSessionFactory`.
+Deployment involves deploying the implementation contracts first, then the factory, and finally creating session pairs.

-1. Create a deployment script (e.g., `scripts/deploy.js`).
-This script should:
+1. Create/update a deployment script (e.g., `scripts/deploy.js`).
+This script should generally:
+    *   Deploy the `ParticipantRegistry` implementation contract.
-    *   Get the `VoteSessionFactory` contract factory.
+    *   Deploy the `VoteSession` implementation contract.
-    *   Deploy the factory, passing the desired initial owner address.
+    *   Deploy the `VoteSessionFactory`, passing the implementation addresses and the desired initial owner address to its constructor.
-    *   (Optionally) Call `createSessionPair` on the deployed factory to initialize the first session.
+    *   **(Optionally)** Call `factory.createSessionPair(...)` on the deployed factory to initialize the first session proxy pair.
+    *   **(Crucially)** If a pair was created, call `registryProxy.setVoteSessionContract(sessionId, voteSessionProxyAddress)` using the addresses returned by `createSessionPair` to link the deployed proxies.
 2. Configure network details in `hardhat.config.js` if deploying to a network other than the local Hardhat Network.
 3. Create a `.env` file (if needed by your script/config for private keys/URLs).
 4. Run the deployment script: